Identifying earlier interventions for Alzheimer’s disease.

 In the case of Alzheimer’s disease, this degeneration starts in the hippocampus, which is responsible for memory and learning, progressing to the frontal and temporal regions, ultimately resulting in neuronal loss that leads to a significant loss in brain volume.

-“If we can understand the pathogenic mechanism of a disease, then we have a greater chance of developing an effective treatment,” says Myra, a specialist in protein biochemistry at UWE Bristol’s Faculty of Health and Applied Sciences.
+“If we can understand the pathogenic mechanism of a disease, then we have a greater chance of developing an effective treatment,” says Myra, a specialist in protein biochemistry at UWE Bristol’s College of Health, Science and Society.

 Myra’s research has identified a metabolic protein that is increased in Alzheimer’s disease brain.
 Parallel studies with colleagues from the dementia unit at Southmead have shown that there is a correlation with patients who have mild cognitive impairment, suggesting that this protein – BCAT – could act as a biomarker.